You are currently on Hearing Direct UK

 Bats are another species whose hearing exceeds human levels and reaches to 150kHz.
 As they have limited vision, echolocation is essential for hunting and surviving.
 An interesting animal, the dolphin is famous for its high-frequency communication that is usually between 75 and 150000Hz.
 Below, you can see a short overview of some other animals’ hearing range compared to the human range.

-This entry was posted in Hearing Information, Hearing Test, Hearing Loss and tagged USA, Hearing loss on 7th September 2018 by Gary.
+This entry was posted in Hearing Information and tagged USA, Hearing loss, Fun Facts on 7th September 2018 by Joan McKechnie.

 ← Previous Post